Puteri Indonesia 2008

-Puteri Indonesia 2008 (sometimes called Miss Indonesia Universe 2008) is the 13th edition of Puteri Indonesia beauty pageant.
-The grand final election was held in the Plenary Hall, Jakarta Convention Center, Jakarta, in the evening of 15 August 2008.
+Puteri Indonesia 2008 (sometimes called Miss Indonesia Universe 2008) was the 13th edition of Puteri Indonesia beauty pageant.
+The grand final election was held in the Plenary Hall, Jakarta Convention Center, Jakarta, on the evening of 15 August 2008.
 The event was sponsored by Charles Bonar Sirait, Choky Sitohang (1st runner-up Puteri Indonesia 2004), Nadia Mulya, and Melanie Putria Dewita Sari (Puteri Indonesia 2002).

 Puteri Indonesia 2008 was won by Zivanna Letisha Siregar (DKI Jakarta 6).
 She represented Indonesia in Miss Universe 2009 where she failed to enter the Top 15.
-Representatives of Indonesia has not placed on the Top 10 since 1974.
-The first runner-up (Puteri Indonesia Environment) is Ayu Diandra Sari Tjakra.
+Representatives of Indonesia had not placed in the Top 10 since 1974.
+The first runner-up (Puteri Indonesia Environment) was Ayu Diandra Sari Tjakra.
 She represented Indonesia in Miss International 2009.
-Second runner-up (Puteri Indonesia Tourism) is Anggi Mahesti.
+Second runner-up (Puteri Indonesia Tourism) was Anggi Mahesti.
 She represented Indonesia in Miss Tourism Queen International 2009.